multitheftauto/mtasa-php-sdk/README.md

 ### Prerequisites

-This SDK require PHP 7.1 or greater
+This SDK requires PHP 7.1 or greater.

 ### Setup